angular/angular/aio/content/guide/aot-compiler.md

 {@a why-aot}

-Here are some reasons you might want to use AoT.
+Here are some reasons you might want to use AOT.

 * *Faster rendering*
-   With AoT, the browser downloads a pre-compiled version of the application.
+   With AOT, the browser downloads a pre-compiled version of the application.
    The browser loads executable code so it can render the application immediately, without waiting to compile the app first.

 * *Fewer asynchronous requests*